skpha13/cvx-rayopt/docs/readmes/02_least_squares.md

 ## Bresenham

-To draw each line in the matrix, the Bresenham algorithm was used, determining the points needed to be selected between two chosen pegs in order to have a close represantation of a straight drawn line.
+To draw each line in the matrix, the Bresenham algorithm was used, determining the points needed to be selected between two chosen pegs in order to have a close representation of a straight drawn line.

 ## Output Image